Signed Uploads

 A signed url looks like this:

-The domain is your project's delivery domain (see Domains for info on setting up custom domains) e.g. https://example.ittybit.net.
+• domain: your project's delivery domain (see Domains for info on setting up custom domains) e.g. https://you.ittybit.net.

 1. Get a signed url